NASDAQ Ends Month at 2470

 Skilling would later say “I am not an accountant” when asked by a Senate panel about Enron’s financial dealings and balance sheet woes.
 He sure seemed to know a lot about financial facts and figures the day I met him.

 From 1999 until his resignation in August, 2001, Jeff Skilling sold 1.12 million shares for a profit of more than $67 million.
 Skilling was indicted in February 2004 and charged with 35 counts of securities and wire fraud.
 The charges had a maximum penalty of 325 years in prison and $80 million in fines.
 In 2006 he was convicted and sentenced to a 24-year prison term and fined $45 million.
-A federal judge approved an agreement with prosecutors in 2013 that makes him eligible for release in 2017.
+He was released from federal custody in 2019.

 Ken Rice, the EBS CEO who showed us around the warehouse, pleaded guilty to fraud and became a cooperating witness for the government.
 He pleaded guilty and served a 27-month sentence.